 So you want to make a vision board, but you don’t have poster board.
 Or magazines.
 Or a printer.
 Or paper at all.
 If you don’t have paper supplies, but you want to make a vision board, I have good news!
 You can quickly and easily make a digital vision board from the comfort of your home.
+There are so many awesome ways to make a vision board online.
 In this post, I’m sharing How To Make A Digital Vision Board: Desktop Wallpaper with Canva.
 This is a great manifestation technique!

 *VIDEO* How to Make a Desktop Wallpaper Digital Vision Board Using Canva